Jeffrey E. Rubenstein, DMD, MS

 Professor Emeritus, Restorative Dentistry, Division of Prosthodontics

 Dr. Jeffrey E. Rubenstein was awarded a Bachelor of Arts degree in Biological Sciences (1972) from Rutgers College, a D.M.D. from Tufts University School of Dental Medicine (1975), a General Practice Residency at the Lancaster Cleft Palate Institute and H.K.
 Cooper Center for Craniofacial Anomalies (1976) and a Certificate in Prosthodontics with emphasis on Maxillofacial Prosthodontics from M.D.
 Anderson Hospital and Tumor Institute and a post doctoral M.S. from the University of Texas Dental Branch at Houston, Texas (1980)

-Dr. Rubenstein is a Fellow in the Washington State Society of Prosthodontists and served as it’s President in 2002.
-He is also a member of the Academy of Osseointegration.
-He is a Diplomate of the American Board of Prosthodontics, a Fellow in the American Academy of Maxillofacial Prosthetics as well as this organization’s President in 2007 and a Fellow in the American College of Prosthodontists.
-He is a Fellow in the Academy of Prosthodontics.
-He currently serves on editorial review boards of the The Journal of Prosthetic Dentistry, the International Journal of Oral and Maxillofacial Implants and the International Journal of Prosthodontics.
-Dr. Rubenstein is listed in the inaugural edition of “Best Dentists in the United States, and in Seattle Metropolitan Magazine’s 2010 Listing of Seattle’s Top Dentists.
+Dr. Rubenstein was a Fellow in the Washington State Society of Prosthodontists and served as it’s President in 2002.
+He was also a member of the Academy of Osseointegration.
+He was a Diplomate of the American Board of Prosthodontics, a Fellow in the American Academy of Maxillofacial Prosthetics as well as this organization’s President in 2007 and a Fellow in the American College of Prosthodontists.
+He was a Fellow in the Academy of Prosthodontics.
+He served on editorial review boards of the The Journal of Prosthetic Dentistry, the International Journal of Oral and Maxillofacial Implants and the International Journal of Prosthodontics.
+Dr. Rubenstein was listed in the inaugural edition of “Best Dentists in the United States, and in Seattle Metropolitan Magazine’s Listing of Seattle’s Top Dentists from 2010 to date.